MartyniukAleksei/Data-Structures/README.md

   The tree maintains balance automatically after updates, ensuring optimal performance.
 Includes additional utility methods such as height calculation, bounds queries, and BFS/DFS printing.
 ***
+  ### 2. Linked List:
+  A lightweight C++ implementation of a singly linked list supporting common operations like adding, removing, and accessing elements.
+The class includes utilities for inserting at specific indices, clearing the list, and supports operator overloading for convenient usage.
+***